TOD-theses/paper-T-RACE/main.typ

 To check for the TOD characteristics, we use the same approach to compute state overrides for the normal and reverse scenario as in @sec:transaction-execution-rpc.
 The `debug_traceCall` method allows to define a custom tracer in Javascript that can process each execution step.
 We use this tracer to track `CALL` instructions and emitted token events.

-The javascript tracer is described in @app:javascript-tracer.
+The Javascript tracer is described in @app:javascript-tracer.
 When executing a transaction, it returns all non-reverted `CALL`, `CALLCODE`, `LOG0`, `LOG1`, `LOG2`, `LOG3` and `LOG4` instructions and their inputs.
 We parse the call instructions to obtain Ether changes and the log instructions for token changes and ERC-20 approvals.
 The results are used to check for the previously defined characteristics.

 = Evaluation